Skip to content

 Privacy policy

 Your privacy matters, and so does your child's.
 This page explains what we collect, why we collect it and the choices you have.
-A qualified UK professional reviews the final wording before launch, but the practices described here are real and in use today.
+The practices described here are real and in use today.

 What we collect